 This integrative background allows Dr. Hoffenberg to work with a broad range of issues, from mild anxiety to more severe issues, such as eating disorders and advanced trauma.
 During her rotations at the National Psychology Training Consortium, she received extensive training in trauma, grief, and approaches to treating anxiety and depression, which enhanced her ability to help people improve their symptoms while achieving greater self-awareness.
 During this time, she developed an interest in relationship difficulties, with a focus on helping people gain insight into their relational patterns and how these patterns impact their lives.
 On her rotations in the inpatient facility, Dr. Hoffenberg worked with individuals struggling with severe mental illness, including psychosis, mania, and severe depression, and she helped bolster their adaptive coping skills in order to resume their lives.

-Dr. Hoffenberg advanced her expertise in habits and addictions through her work at Long Beach Reach, Inc., an outpatient facility for chemical dependency and co-occurring mental health difficulties.
-By incorporating insight-oriented interventions with relapse-prevention techniques, she assisted those seeking treatment for substance abuse in finding alternative ways to manage emotional distress; this work deepened her passion for helping people understand their complicated relationships with habits and addictions.
+Dr. Hoffenberg advanced her expertise in habits through her work at Long Beach Reach, Inc., an outpatient facility for chemical dependency and co-occurring mental health difficulties.
+By incorporating insight-oriented interventions with relapse-prevention techniques, she assisted those seeking help for substance abuse in finding alternative ways to manage emotional distress; this work deepened her passion for helping people understand their complicated relationships with habits.

 Dr. Hoffenberg is a Licensed Clinical Psychologist who specializes in using Eye Movement Desensitization and Reprocessing (EMDR) and integrative therapy to help her clients make meaningful changes in their lives.
 By integrating her advanced training in CBT and relational and psychodynamic techniques, she helps her clients identify and develop a deep understanding of their issues, and she incorporates EMDR, mindfulness, and other meditative states to enable her clients to address specific issues they would like to change.